antihax/BitWiseFramework/README.md

 ## About

-BitWise is a Work In Progress DayZ RPC Framework to solve some common problems:
+BitWise is a DayZ RPC Framework to solve some common problems and to not repeat myself in other mods:

 1. Mod RPC send far more data than needed.
-2. RPC type ID are impossible to manage.
+2. rpc_type are impossible to manage between many other modders.
-3. DayZ has some solutions but inconsistently used.
+3. DayZ has solutions but inconsistently used.
 See `VirtualHud` and `BitArray` in the DayZ Script code.
 4. On_RPC ScriptInvoker is not performant.

-Widespread use of this is not expected, I just want something to save repeating myself elsewhere.

 ## Goals